| |

 Double-cleanse your face.

+Start by double-cleansing your face.
+Trust me on this one.
 Double cleansing at night is so important!
 Double cleansing is key to a good nighttime skincare routine for mature skin.
 We’ve got to do everything we can!

-Double cleansing helps remove the sunscreen, make-up, and grime from the day, giving your skincare products a better chance of working.
+Double cleansing helps remove the sunscreen, makeup, and grime from the day, giving your skincare products a better chance of working.

 First, cleanse with an oil-based cleanser and then a water-based cleanser.

+It may seem like overkill, but I promise it’s worth the extra step!
 I use Cliniques to take the day off balm (heavenly!), followed by Cerave Hydrating Facial Cleanser.

-Cerave is an excellent drugstore skincare brand popular with all the beauty gurus on YouTube and dermatologists.
+I’ve become obsessed with Cerave products!
+Cerave is an excellent drugstore skincare brand, popular with beauty gurus on YouTube and dermatologists.

 Tone and Clarify Mature Skin

+Back in the day, I was a make-up artist for Clinique.
 And fell in love with many of their skincare products.
-And still, use many of clinique’s products.
+And still, use many of Clinique’s products.

 I swear by clarifying lotion #2.
 I have tried other toners and clarifying lotions, but I always go back to my old standby.

 When my skin is dull and needs extra exfoliation, I reach for this toner from The Ordinary.
+It contains glycolic acid and does the trick without over-drying my skin.

 Apply Serums for Mature Skin